 But let’s be real – not all of us like canning items so the freezer makes a great alternative.

-Freezing Pickled Beets
+How to Freeze Pickled Beets

 Freezing your pickled beets is so easy anyone can do it.
 We recommend freezing them in gallon freezer bags or using some form of small individual containers that will hold up well in the freezer.